 If you want to keep your blood sugar level under control, limit your daily consumption of honey.

 It is not only high in sucrose but also contains a large amount of glucose, which increases the blood glucose level marker – HbA1c in the blood.
 In other words, the sweet and thick solution raises the blood sugar level in your bloodstream, creating the condition for diabetes.

-Additionally, people on diabetic drugs or insulin should take their doctor’s advice before going for honey.
+If you have issues with your blood sugar levels or are on diabetic medications,should take their doctor’s advice before going for honey.
 They will prescribe you a proper dose of honey that wouldn’t interfere with your medication.

 7. Lowers Blood Pressure Level

 Honey can lower the blood pressure level significantly, which sometimes may turn out to be bad for your health.